jeffthomasweb/mastodon_parser/README.md

 # mastodon_parser
 Public posts from a Mastodon user can be viewed through RSS.
-This program parses the last 15 posts from a user.
+This simple Python program gets the last 15 public posts of a Mastodon user.